akseidel/pywordletool/README.md

 !['Group Drilling Result Window Image'](InfoImages/PYWTGroupDrillingResult.png)

 * The **Group Driller** verbose report window is not being shown in this **README**.
 It is identical in function and appearance to the **Helper's** verbose report window when not using the **Condensed** option.
 * The **Condensed** option verbose report omits showing the guess word groups.
-Instead only the guess word's group stats are output in a format intended for copy and pasting into a spreadsheet application for further investigation.
+Instead, only the guess word's group stats are output in a format intended for copy and pasting into a spreadsheet application for further investigation.

 !['Group Drilling Condensed Result Window Image'](InfoImages/PYWTGroupDrillingCond.png)